cclopes/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 My name is Camila da Cunha Lopes and I'm a PhD candidate at the University of São Paulo.
 My research interests are thunderstorms formation and life cycle in Brazil, which includes cloud microphysics, electification and remote sensing of the atmosphere.
-Some specific topics I study are: storm tracking with weather radars, hailfall features with hailpad data, 3D wind retrieval using Dual and Multi-Doppler, etc.
+Some specific topics I study are: storm tracking with weather radars, hailfall features with hailpad data, 3D wind retrieval using Dual and Multi-Doppler, etc. I'm currently working at the [Laboratório de Física das Nuvens (Cloud Physics Laboratory - LabNuvens)](http://labnuvens.iag.usp.br/), coordinated by my advisor Dr. Rachel Albrecht.

 For my research, I use R and Python programming languages, using several packages for data analysis and visualization, as well as packages developed for meteorological data such as [MetPy](https://unidata.github.io/MetPy/latest/index.html) and [Py-ART](https://arm-doe.github.io/pyart/).
 For example, the [soschuva_hail repository](https://github.com/cclopes/soschuva_hail) contains the scripts I developed for my Masters dissertation, using radar, lightning, hailpad, reanalysis and satellite data.